 On Xano's dedicated resource plans, the user's Instance is on a single-tenant deployment or architecture.
 This means that the user is the only tenant on the server (Instance) architecture and that all the server resources and CPU are dedicated to the tenant.
 Single-tenancy has a variety of benefits including:

 Data Separation - Data is kept separate from other users since the Instance is isolated.
-This allows for independency of data and greater customization of software and hardware.
+This allows for independence of data and greater customization of software and hardware.

 Data Security - If one user has a breach of data, then another user is safe from the breach since their data is stored on a completely separate Instance.

-Reliability & Performance - Since the Instance is only dependent and serving a single tenant, performance and reliability are significantly increased.
+Reliability & Performance - Since the Instance is only dependent and serves a single tenant, performance and reliability are significantly increased.
 The alternative would be the Instance serving many different users.

 Recovery - With a single-tenancy backups are also isolated, making it easier and more reliable to restore from backups in the event of a disaster.